DanChaltiel/crosstable/tests/testthat/_snaps/methods.md

     Code
       af(ct2)$header$dataset
     Output
         letter variable   the X   the Y   the Z
-      1 letter variable label label label
+      1 letter variable Columns Columns Columns
       2 letter variable   the X   the Y   the Z